jobinau/pg_gather/README.md

 # pg_gather
 This is a SQL-only script for gathering performance and configuration data from PostgreSQL databases

-A SQL-Only script addresses the limitations of other means to collect data<br>
-This requires only `psql` (PostgreSQL client tool) connectivity to server

 **Supported Versions** : PostgreSQL 10, 11, 12 & 13
 **Minimum support versions** : PostgreSQL 9.5, 9.6

 # Highlights
 1. **Secure by Open :** Simple, Transperent, Fully auditable code.<br>
-   A SQL-only script is prefered over shell scripts, executable programs from end user readablity perspective, No Programming language skills needed.
+   A SQL-only data collection script.
+Programs with control structures are avoided for improving the readabilty and code auditability.
-2. **No Executables** are to be deployed on the database host<br>
+2. **No Executables :** No executables need to be deployed on the database host<br>
     Usage of executables on a secured environments posses risks and not acceptable in many environments
 3. **Authentication agnostic**<br>
-   Any authentication mechanism which PostgreSQL supports should be acceptable for data gathering.
+   Any authentication mechanism supported by PostgreSQL works for data gathering.
 So if `psql` is able to connect, data for analysis can be collected.
 4. **Any Operating System** <br>
-   Linux 32 / 64 bit, SunSolaris, MAC os, Windows
+   Linux 32 / 64 bit, SunSolaris, MAC os, Windows.
+Works everywhere where `psql` is available
 5. **Architecture agnostic**<br>
    x86-64 bit, ARM, Sparc, Power etc
-6. **Minimal data collection** with a single text file with Tab Seperated Values (TSV)
+6. **Auditable data** : Data is collected in a text file of Tab Seperated Values (TSV) format.
+Which makes it possible for reviewing and auditing the information before handing over for analysis.
 7. **Any cloud** : Works with AWS RDS, Google Cloud SQL, On-Prim etc<br> (Hiroku specific restrictions are addressed.
 Please see the note below)

 # How to Use

-## Data Gathering.
+# 1. Data Gathering.
 Inorder to gather the configuration and Performance information, the `gather.sql` script need be executed against the database using `psql` as follows
 ```
 psql <connection_parameters_if_any> -X -f gather.sql > out.txt